 Imagine your dream home and every piece of furniture inside of it: beds, tables, the goldish green bedside tables you’re certain exist (why else would you have a mental image for them?)
 Fantastically functional furniture doesn’t just appear out of someone’s imagination; it takes rigorous development and planning to come into existence.

 Put another way, furniture didn’t wake up like this — and professionals like Liz Boscacci, Casper’s Director of Product Development, are tasked with making dreams a reality.

 Liz believes every piece of furniture matters.
 That’s not to say she’s out here hocking inflatables and pod chairs, but she argues that the most impactful pieces can actually be the least disruptive in a room.
 High-quality designs are thoughtfully made to complement the whole space.
 Filling in the blanks in your most intimate spaces like your bedroom is about more than just the furniture in it.
 It’s about the experience you’re looking to have as you wind down into the dreamiest part of your night or energize during the ripest part of your morning.

 So no, your furniture is not just furniture (even if it’s actually just furniture).

 When it comes to thinking about your bedroom, Liz gave us some serious guidance about how a bedframe can, well, frame a room.

 But we’re getting ahead of ourselves.
-We’re about to give you a look under the bed (if you will) about what goes into the product development of Casper’s newest bed frames, Haven and Repose.
+We’re about to give you a look under the bed (if you will) about what goes into the product development of our newest bed frames, the Casper Haven and Casper Repose.